system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ![CPU locking pin](./img/cpu-locking-pin.webp)

-3. Flip the CPU holder away from the CPU.
+4. Flip the CPU holder away from the CPU.
     - The CPU holder opens in the opposite direction from the locking pin.

 ![CPU holder raised](./img/cpu-holder-raised.webp)

-4. Carefully lift the CPU out of the CPU socket.
+5. Carefully lift the CPU out of the CPU socket.
     - Be careful not to bend any of the gold pins on the CPU socket, and do not touch the gold pads on the CPU.

 ![CPU (removed)](./img/cpu-removed.webp)

-5. Gently place the new CPU into the socket.
+6. Gently place the new CPU into the socket.
-    - When reinstalling the CPU, be sure to match the original orientation, with the triangle on the CPU pointing to the bottom left of the motherboard.
+    - The triangle on the CPU should be oriented to match the triangle on the CPU cover, pointing towards the top left of the motherboard.
-    - The triangle on the CPU should match the triangle on the top of the CPU cover.
-6. Flip the CPU cover back onto the CPU and push the locking pin down into place.
+7. Flip the CPU cover back onto the CPU and push the locking pin down into place.
-7. Reinstall the right-side cooler mounting bracket.
+8. Reinstall the right-side cooler mounting bracket.

 ### Steps to install the thermal paste/CPU cooler: